 Findings

-- Cumulative anomalies spiked around the Moderna EMA authorization and the AstraZeneca suspension (e.g., Facebook anomalies in Italy rising from 35% to 88% around the AstraZeneca event).
+- Cumulative anomalies spiked around key events (e.g., Moderna EMA authorization drove Facebook anomalies in Italy from 30% to 81% within a month; AstraZeneca suspension pushed them from 35% to 88%).

-- Demand–supply cross-correlations peaked at lag 0, suggesting largely synchronous ecosystem responses.
+- Demand–supply cross-correlations peaked at lag 0, indicating largely synchronous ecosystem responsiveness.

 Connections